Stanley Atkins

-Stanley Hamilton Atkins (March 8, 1912 – January 6, 1996) was an English prelate of the Episcopal Church, who served as the third Bishop Eau Claire, from 1970 till 1980.
+Stanley Hamilton Atkins (March 8, 1912 – January 6, 1996) was an English prelate of the Episcopal Church, who served as the third Bishop of Eau Claire, from 1970 till 1980.

 Early life and education

 Atkins was born in Newcastle upon Tyne, England, on March 8, 1912, the son of George Thomas Atkins and Ethel Williams.
 He studied at King's College London and graduated in 1938.
 He was awarded a Doctor of Divinity from Nashotah House in 1969.

-Ordained Ministry
+Ordained ministry

 Atkins was ordained deacon on December 18, 1938, and priest on December 17, 1939, and served in the Diocese of Durham.
 He married Mildred Maureen March on May 5, 1942, and together had three children.
 In 1949, he left for Canada and served in the Diocese of Rupert's Land in the Anglican Church of Canada.
 In 1955, he moved to the United States to become rector of St Paul's Church in Hudson, Wisconsin and vicar of St Thomas' Church in New Richmond, Wisconsin.
 Atkins then became Archdeacon of Milwaukee, in the Episcopal Diocese of Milwaukee, serving from 1962 till 1969.